VladimirAzanza/url-shortener/README.md

 # URL Shortener

 A high-performance URL shortening service built with Go and Fiber.
-This service allows users to convert long URLs into short, manageable links that redirect to the original destination.
+This service allows users to convert long URLs into short IDs, manageable links that redirect to the original destination.

 ## Key Features